 14. Why is it so important to have a gelatinous broth?

 The sign of the ‘jelly’ is what let’s you know you’ve soaked the bones long enough, you’ve not used too much water, and you’ve used bones that have high gelatin in them.
 Gelatinous bone broth is the visual sign (when it’s wobbly once cooled in fridge) that you’ve got a great amount of gelatin in there.
-If you have any issues around bone / joint health, preparing for childbirth, recovering from surgery – especially joint / bone surgery, leaky gut, ibs, gastrointestinal issues, autoimmune diseases such as Crohn’s, issues with hair / teeth / nails / skin… that’s important to ensure.
+If you have any issues around bone / joint health, preparing for childbirth, recovering from surgery – especially joint / bone surgery, leaky gut, ibs, autoimmune diseases such as Crohn’s, issues with hair / teeth / nails / skin… that’s going to be gold!
 That’s why knuckle bones and trotters / feet are used in stock in so many traditional cultures for recovery.
 They’re not silly, they’re wise.

 15. Isn’t leaving a pot on the stove for 12 hours / overnight dangerous?